utah-explainability-fall22/utah-explainability-fall22.github.io/index.md

 <!-- * **Late policy.** Students will have 4 late days that may be used for HW assignments at any point during the semseter.
 Late days may not be used for project benchmarks.
 After all late days have been used, no credit will be given for homework submitted late. -->

+### Late Policy

-* **Late policy.** All submissions should be made by the deadline.
+ All submissions should be made by the deadline.
 We will use the timestamp on Canvas as the submission time.
 Submissions will be accepted up to 24 hours after deadline, but will be assessed a 10% penalty.
 That is, if your submission is late and scores 90, then your actual grade will be 81 = 90 - 9.

  Submissions will not be accepted 24 hours after the deadline.

  We will be strict about this policy: If the deadline is midnight and you submit the assignment at 12:01 AM, you will face the 10% penalty!

-* **No double dipping projects across multiple classes.** You can not submit the same project to this class and another class that you may be taking at the same time.
+### No double dipping projects across multiple classes

+You can not submit the same project to this class and another class that you may be taking at the same time.
 If you are doing related projects in two different classes, there may be some overlap (e.g. in code libraries, etc.), but they should not be identical.
 A project that is found to be double-submitted will receive zero credit.
 If you have questions about this policy, please contact the instructor.

-* **School of Computing Policies and Guidelines.** The class operates under the School of Computing’s [policies and guidelines](https://handbook.cs.utah.edu/2019-2020/Academics/policies.php).
+### School of Computing Policies and Guidelines

+The class operates under the School of Computing’s [policies and guidelines](https://handbook.cs.utah.edu/2019-2020/Academics/policies.php).
 Among other things, linked page provides information about the [academic misconduct policy](https://www.cs.utah.edu/docs/misc/cheating_policy.pdf) that we will adhere to.

 Also see the [College of Engineering guidelines](https://www.coe.utah.edu/students/current/semester-guidelines/) for information about appeals procedures, withdrawal procedures, and adding and repeating courses.

+### Collaboration and Cheating

-* **Collaboration and Cheating.** Collaboration is encouraged; cheating will not be tolerated.
+Collaboration is encouraged; cheating will not be tolerated.

 *<center><u>Honor code for this class</u></center>*